 - Three hours of MFA workshop (ENCW 7310 or ENCW 7610)

-- Three hours of a graduate-level literature course taught by a creative writing faculty member
+- Three hours of a graduate-level literature course in the English Department

 - Six hours of non-topical research (ENCW 8999)

 In an MFA's first spring semester at UVA, they also take a one-credit pedagogy class, ENPG 8800, which meets once a week for fifty minutes.
-The pedagogy course helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections as well as master lectures by the faculty.
+The pedagogy course helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections.

 Deviating from Standard Coursework